 The effect of hepatic impairment on the pharmacokinetics of SOLIQUA 100/33 has not been studied.
 Frequent glucose monitoring and dose adjustment may be necessary for SOLIQUA 100/33 in patients with hepatic impairment [see WARNINGS AND PRECAUTIONS].

-Patients With Gastroparesis
+Patients with Gastroparesis

-Lixisenatide, one of the components of SOLIQUA 100/33, slows gastric emptying.
+Lixisenatide slows gastric emptying.
 Patients with preexisting gastroparesis were excluded from clinical trials of SOLIQUA 100/33.
 SOLIQUA 100/33 is not recommended in patients with severe gastroparesis.

 Excess insulin administration may cause hypoglycemia and hypokalemia [see WARNINGS AND PRECAUTIONS].
 Mild episodes of hypoglycemia can usually be treated with oral carbohydrates.
 Adjustments in drug dosage, meal patterns, or exercise may be needed.